 In fiscal year 2022, the Compensation Committee approved awards of time-based restricted shares to each of our named executive officers and performance-based restricted shares to each of Messrs.
 Wayne and Dignan.
 Specifically, Messrs.
-Wayne and Dignan were granted 12,500 and 10,000 time-based restricted shares, respectively, which vest in three equal annual installments, which commenced on August 13, 2022.
-In fiscal year 2022, Ms. Jenkins was granted 6,250 time-based restricted shares, which vest in three equal installments, which commenced on August 13, 2022.
+Wayne, Dignan and Lapointe were granted 12,500, 10,000, and 5,000 time-based restricted shares, respectively, which vest in three equal annual installments, which commenced on August 13, 2022.

 Further, in fiscal year 2022, Messrs.
 Wayne and Dignan were granted 12,500 and 10,000 restricted shares that are performance-based (the "2021 Performance Shares").
 The 2021 Performance Shares are subject to performance-based vesting based on a three-year performance period (the "performance period").
 The Compensation Committee believes that the Bank's return on average assets is an important target metric to determine the Bank's performance over the measurement period.
 Messrs.
-Wayne and Dignan will vest in the 2021 Performance Shares based on reaching a certain threshold in regards to the Bank's cumulative three-year ROA.
+Wayne and Dignan will vest in the 2021 Performance Shares based on reaching a certain threshold in regard to the Bank's cumulative three-year return on average equity ("ROA").
 The ROA targets and vesting schedule are as follows:

+Richard Wayne

-Richard Wayne ROA Shares vested: <70% Shares vested: 70% - Shares vested: 80% - Shares vested: 90% - Target ROA Target <80% ROA Target <90% ROA Target 100% ROA Target 3 Year Cumulative 1.75% 6.250 9.375 12,500 Patrick Dignan ROA Shares vested: <70% Shares vested: 70% - Shares vested: 80% - Shares vested: 90% - Target ROA Target <80% ROA Target <90% ROA Target 100% ROA Target 3 Year Cumulative 1.75% 5,000 7,500 10,000
+ROA Target Shares vested: <70% ROA Target Shares vested: 70% - <80% ROA Target Shares vested: 80% - <90% ROA Target Shares vested: 90% - 100% ROA Target

+3 Year Cumulative 1.75% 6,250 9,375 12,500

+Patrick Dignan ROA Target Shares vested: <70% ROA Target Shares vested: 70% - <80% ROA Target Shares vested: 80% - <90% ROA Target Shares vested: 90% - 100% ROA Target

+3 Year Cumulative 1.75% 5,000 7,500 10,000

-Following fiscal year 2022, in August 2022, the Compensation Committee approved awards of time-based restricted shares to each of our named executive officers and performance-based restricted shares to each of Messrs.
+In fiscal year 2023, the Compensation Committee approved awards of time-based restricted shares to each of our named executive officers and performance-based restricted shares to each of Messrs.
 Wayne and Dignan.
 Specifically, Messrs.
-Wayne and Dignan and Ms. Jenkins were granted 12,500, 10,000 and 6,250 time-based restricted shares, respectively, which vest in three equal annual installments, commencing on August 23, 2023.
+Wayne, Dignan and Lapointe were granted 12,500, 10,000, and 6,250 time-based restricted shares, respectively, which vest in three equal annual installments, which commenced on August 23, 2023.

 Further, Messrs.
 Wayne and Dignan were granted 12,500 and 10,000 restricted shares that are performance-based (the "2022 Performance Shares").
 The 2022 Performance Shares are subject to performance-based vesting based on a three-year performance period (the "performance period").
 The Compensation Committee believes that the Bank's return on average assets is an important target metric to determine the Bank's performance over the measurement period.
+In setting the ROA target, the Compensation Committee considered recent peer group data, and ultimately approved a target above the maximum ROA of the peer group.
 Messrs.
-Wayne and Dignan will vest in the 2022 Performance Shares based on reaching a certain threshold in regards to the Bank's cumulative three-year ROA.
+Wayne and Dignan will vest in the 2022 Performance Shares based on reaching a certain threshold in regard to the Bank's cumulative three-year ROA.
 The ROA targets and vesting schedule are as follows: